walksanatora/package-manager/README.md

+for installing
 put sh files in /src
-run ./compile
+run ./compile(really important for uninstalling(for now))
 run ./bin-install

-to remove
+to remove packages
-run ./bin-uninstall (currently broken(trying to convert it to bash rn))
+run ./bin-uninstall